 The course will focus on the importance of collaborative culture in the development and maintenance of professional learning communities (PLCs).
 There is an emphasis on shared leadership in this collaborative culture which includes administrators and teachers.
 Topics include PLCs, professional development, teamwork, shared leadership, study groups, classroom observation, the power of collaboration, and professional portfolios.
-Participants in the course will be part of two PLCs.
-The first one is the class as a whole.
-The second one is the small group they work with for the entire course.
+Participants in the course will be part of two groups.
+The first one is the class as a whole, engaged in developing ideas around the professional learning community processes.
+The second one is a small group of class members that one will work with for the entire course.
+The second group will be one with which to work, collaborate, and share local PLC experiences that offer powerful ways to impact schoolbased PLCs.